mascanho/VoiDo/README.md

 ## ✨ Features

 - **Interactive TUI**: A full-featured terminal UI to manage your todos with keyboard navigation.
+- **Fuzzy Search**: Quickly filter and find todos by typing in the search bar, which searches across all todo fields.
 - **AI-Powered Suggestions**: Leverage the power of Google's Gemini to get task suggestions based on your prompts.
 - **Comprehensive Task Management**: Add, delete, and update tasks with details like topics, priorities, owners, and due dates.
 - **Flexible Commands**: Use a wide range of flags to manage your todos without ever leaving the command line.